powsybl/pypowsybl-jupyter/docs/user_guide/sld_widget.md

 display_sld(svg, enable_callbacks: bool = False, invalid_lf: bool = False) -> SldWidget:
 ```

-- svg: the input SVG, as str or class providing an svg and metadata representation
+- svg: the input SVG, as str or class providing an svg and metadata representation.
-- enable_callbacks: if true, enable the callbacks for navigation arrows, feeders and switches
+- enable_callbacks: if true, enable the callbacks for navigation arrows, feeders and switches.
-- invalid_lf: When True the opacity style for some of the displayed info's (e.g., active and reactive power) is decreased, making them barely visible in the diagram.
+- invalid_lf: when True the opacity style for some of the displayed info's (e.g., active and reactive power) is decreased, making them barely visible in the diagram.

 ```python
 update_sld(sldwidget, svg, keep_viewbox: bool = False, enable_callbacks: bool = False, invalid_lf: bool = False)
 ```

-- sldwidget: the existing widget to update
+- sldwidget: the existing widget to update.
-- svg: the input NAD's SVG
+- svg: the input NAD's SVG.
-- keep_viewbox: if True, keeps the current pan and zoom after the update
+- keep_viewbox: if True, keeps the current pan and zoom after the update.
-- enable_callbacks: if true, enable the callbacks for navigation arrows, feeders and switches
+- enable_callbacks: if True, enable the callbacks for navigation arrows, feeders and switches.
-- invalid_lf: When True the opacity style for some of the displayed info's (e.g., active and reactive power) is decreased, making them barely visible in the diagram.
+- invalid_lf: when True the opacity style for some of the displayed info's (e.g., active and reactive power) is decreased, making them barely visible in the diagram.

 ## Customize widget's interactions